tomsaleeba/sw-queue-demo/workbox/README.md

       Maybe if we can build the helper as a module that imports itself to a variable, then `importScripts` that into the sw
   - do we still get a NOOP service worker for free?
 If not, how do we make one?
+  - why do we see the log msg for a synthetic error once on the server but the error doesn't seem to actually happen.
+But if we see the log msg twice, then the error does happen.
+  - what happens if we queue up a few obs as fast as the UI will let us?
+Do things get jumbled, do we just process one obs fully, then the next?
+What if something goes wrong, where do we stop?

 # Assumption:
   - service worker is a newer API than IndexedDB so anywhere we have a SW, we'll